bitvavo/python-bitvavo-api/README.md

 The rate weighting for each endpoint is supplied in the [Bitvavo API documentation](https://docs.bitvavo.com/).

-#### REST requests
+#### Requests

-For all functions, required parameters are passed as separate values, optional parameters are passed as a dictionary.
+For all methods, required parameters are passed as separate values, optional parameters are passed as a dictionary.
 Return parameters are in dictionary format: `response['<key>'] = '<value>'`.
 However, as a limit order requires more information than a market order, some optional parameters are required when you [place an order](#place-order).

+### Public endpoints

+You do not have set your API key and secret to retrieve data using the following methods.

+#### Synchronization endpoints

+You use these methods to synchronize between your app and bitvavo.

-#### Get time
+##### Get time
 ```python
 response = bitvavo.time()
 print(response)